 What cherries to use for compote?

-- pitted cherries (fresh, canned or defrosted).
+- pitted sour cherries (fresh, canned, or frozen - see above for ).

 - sugar

-- vanilla bean (affiliate link) or use 2 teaspoon of vanilla extract (affiliate link)
+- vanilla extract (affiliate link)

-How to make Cherry Compote.
+How to make Cherry Compote

 Recipe Variations